broma-arma/BromA-A3-Framework-Mark3/README.md

 Also keeping up with good practices, most functionality is modular and therefore optional to the user: adding and disabling plugins from the mission is extremely easy.

 ### SOME FEATURES
-*	ACE3, AGM, TFAR, ACRE2, ALIVE and DAC are fully integrated.
+*	ACE3, TFAR, ACRE2 and DAC are fully integrated.
 *	AI spawning system, complete with unit caching for performance.
 *	Cargo loading made simple.
-*	Casualty Cap and Body Removal, taken from the F3 Framework with given credits.
+*	Body Removal.
-*	Casualty Cap for civilians.
+*	Casualty Cap and Casualty Cap for civilians.
 *	Commander Lock.
 *	JIPs can teleport to their squadmates when joining.
 *	Limit player movement to the AO.